Daniel P Carver

 Safety and Risk Management (30% of Duties)

-- Develop and facilitate instructor training course.
+- Develop and facilitate the instructor training course.

 - Facilitate debriefing with students and staff when necessary (mediated discussion involving personal and group injuries, illness, mental health and near misses)